Ashes to ashes, dust to dust, if the women don’t get you then the whiskey must.Carl Sandburg

 - Wet the surrounding ground or floor with water to keep the dust down (this makes a big difference);

-- Lay a clean cloth or wrap a sheet of clean newspaper around your fine stone when you are not using it for more than a couple of minutes to prevent airborne dust from settling on it;
+- Wrap a clean cloth or a sheet of clean newspaper around your fine stone when you are not using it for more than a couple of minutes to prevent airborne dust from settling on it;

 - Scrub your fine stone under running water with dishwashing soap (neutral PH) and a clean natural-bristle brush before each use to remove dust and embedded grit.